 On April 15, 2022, the Board of Directors unanimously adopted resolutions approving, declaring advisable and recommending to the stockholders for their approval a proposal to authorize the Board of Directors, in its discretion, to amend our Amended and Restated Certificate of Incorporation to effect a reverse stock split of our issued and outstanding common stock at a ratio in the range of one-for-two or not more than one-for-ten, such ratio to be determined by the Board of Directors.
 The form of proposed amendment to our Amended and Restated Certificate of Incorporation to effect a reverse stock split will be substantially as set forth on Annex B (subject to any changes required by applicable law).
-Pursuant to the law of Delaware, our state of incorporation and submit the amendment to our stockholders for their approval.
+Pursuant to the law of Delaware, our state of incorporation, the Board of Directors must adopt any amendment to our Amended and Restated Certificate of Incorporation and submit the amendment to our stockholders for their approval.
 Approval of this proposal will grant the Board of Directors the authority (but not the obligation), without further action by the stockholders, to carry out such action any time prior to June 30, 2023, one year from the date of the Annual Meeting.